shoelace-style/shoelace/docs/pages/getting-started/installation.md

 Now you can [start using Shoelace!](/getting-started/usage)

-## NPM installation
+## npm installation

-If you don't want to use the CDN, you can install Shoelace from NPM with the following command.
+If you don't want to use the CDN, you can install Shoelace from npm with the following command.

 ```bash
 npm install @shoelace-style/shoelace